syncfusion-content/winui-docs/winui/Cartesian-Charts/Scatter.md

 # Scatter Chart in WinUI Charts (SfCartesianChart)

-The [WinUI Scatter Chart](https://www.syncfusion.com/winui-controls/charts/winui-scatter-chart) is similar to bubble chart, where each data point being represented by a circle with equal size.
+The [WinUI Scatter Chart](https://www.syncfusion.com/winui-controls/charts/winui-scatter-chart) is similar to bubble chart, where each data point is represented by a circle with equal size.

 ## Scatter Chart